algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Ghost control game mode

 This game mode can be only played by one player.
-In this game mode, instead of controlling Pac-Man, you are controlling the ghosts which are normally chasing him.
-You only control one at a time but can switch between them.
+In this game mode, instead of controlling Pac-Man, the player controls the ghosts which are normally chasing him.
+They may only control one at a time but can switch between them.

 ##### Specificities

 - Each ghost is controlled independently from the others.
-- You can switch from one ghost to the other with attributed key-binds.
+- The player can switch from one ghost to the other with attributed key-binds.
 - Each ghost has independent lives but a maximum of 3 per level.
 - While a ghost is not selected, the artificial intelligence normally guiding him retakes its control.